bitburner-official/bitburner-src/src/Documentation/doc/basic/terminal.md

 Note that this is **not** a _true_ filesystem implementation and instead relies almost entirely on string manipulation.
 For this reason, some features found in real-world filesystems do not exist in our Terminal.
 For example:

-- Tab autocompletion does not work with relative paths
+- Tab autocomplete does not work with relative paths
 - **`mv` and `rm` commands only accept full filepaths in their arguments.**
   **They do not act on directories.**